-To assess the significance of executive pay, we also compared our estimate of the aggregate top-five compensation paid by our ExecuComp and non-ExecuComp firms to the aggregate earnings (net income) of these firms.
-Table 8 displays the results of our calculations.
-As the last row of this table indicates, we estimate that the aggregate top-five compensation of public firms during 1993-2003 comprised about 6.6 per cent of the aggregate earnings of these firms.
+To assess the significance of executive pay, we also compared the aggregate top-five compensation paid by public firms to the aggregate corporate earnings of these firms.
+We found that the \$288 billion in aggregate top-five compensation comprised about 6% of the aggregate net income of these public firms during the period under consideration.